troymendoza/troymendoza/README.md

           <p>
             Ever since I was little, I've always had a passion for design, from traditional arts and crafts to graphic arts.
             From these deep-rooted hobbies, I developed a keen eye on what makes something visually pleasing and iconically simple.
-            Therefore, I specialized on developing the front-end interfaces of web applications and software systems.
+            Therefore, I specialized on developing the <b>front-end interfaces</b> of web applications and software systems.
-            I also dabble on the UI and UX architecture of software systems to understand what makes applications user-friendly and usable in the long run. </p>
+            I also dabble on the <b>UI and UX architecture</b> of software systems to understand what makes applications user-friendly and usable in the long run. </p>
         </td>
       </tr>
     </table>